Electric vehicles are vehicles charged from an external electricity source.

 Extending the Road User Charges (RUC) exemption on light vehicles until they make up two percent of the light vehicles fleet

 On 22 September 2016, the RUC exemption for light electric vehicles was extended until 31 December 2021.

 This will save the average electric vehicle driver approximately $600 per vehicle each year.

-A new RUC exemption for heavy electric vehicles until they make up two percent of the heavy vehicle fleet
+RUC exemption for heavy electric vehicles until they make up 2 per cent of the heavy vehicle fleet

-The Energy Innovation (Electric Vehicles and Other Matters) Amendment Bill, which is due to come into effect this year, includes legislation to introduce a RUC exemption for heavy electric vehicles.
+The Energy Innovation (Electric Vehicles and Other Matters) Amendment Act includes legislation to introduce a RUC exemption for heavy electric vehicles.

 Work across government and the private sector to investigate the bulk purchase of electric vehicles

 In December 2016, New Zealand Government Procurement (NZGP) added 15 new electric vehicle models to the all of government vehicles contract to support the uptake of electric vehicles.

 NZGP is continuing to work to increase EV fleet purchases and is undertaking a pilot programme to assess EV demand across public and private sector organisations.

 - Read the NZGP media release about the addition of electric vehicles to the all of government vehicles contract and the panel of electric vehicle suppliers(external link)